prototypefund/reproducible-website/_docs/stable_inputs.md

 {% endhighlight %}
 </div>

-This might not be the only changes required for [Tar and other archive formats]({{ "/docs/archives/" | prepend: site.baseurl }}) as they usually embed more metadata problems.
+This might not be the only change required for [Tar and other archive formats]({{ "/docs/archives/" | prepend: site.baseurl }}) as they usually embed more metadata problems.